 - Hair ribbon

 Print a free rag doll pattern from one of the sites in Resources, or draw your own simple rag-doll head, body, arms and legs.
-Add 1/2 inch on all sides for a seam allowance.
 Cut out the pattern.

 Embroider, paint or draw the face on one of the head pieces.
 Add simple black circles for eyes and lines for eyelashes, a red triangle nose and a red smile.
 Add cheeks or other features if you wish.
 Let the fabric paint dry completely.